-Table 2.4 - The pressure for change different uses
+Table 2.4 The pressure for change different uses generally have on historic nonresidential buildings

-Table 2.4 - The pressure for change different ases Impact Typical changes to building Example uses Low Use can generally be achieved with only minor alterations to the building interior and exterior, and the wider site.
-Light industrial, storage and distribution, workshop, community use (e.g. hall, meeting room, or community centre), equestrian, ancillary to residential (e.g. garage, games room) Medium Significant alterations necessary, but minimalist approach can avoid internal sub-division and preserve existing fabric.
-Can be achieved without the need to subdivide interior, create additional curtilage or new openings.
-Office, camping barn, farm shop, pub, restaurant, museum, granny annexe High Dramatic alterations normally necessary, including subdivision of interior, roof and wall insulation, new door/window/rooflight openings and flues.
-Often demand for ancillary buildings, gardens and domestic curtilage which can harm setting.
-Generally incompatible with listed buildings.
-Permanent residential, holiday let, hotel, wedding venue
+Impact Typical changes to building Example uses Low Use can generally be achieved with only minor alterations to the building interior and exterior, and the wider site.
+Light industrial, storage, workshop, community use (e.g. hall, meeting room, or community centre), equestrian, ancillary to residential (e.g. garage, games room) Medium Significant alterations necessary, but can be achieved with a minimalist approach: without the need to subdivide the interior, enclose and subdivide the building's setting, create new wall openings.
+New rooflights and flues are minimised and placed discretely.
+Office, camping barn, farm shop, pub, restaurant, museum, granny annexe High Very significant alterations normally necessary and difficult to achieve with a minimalist approach.
+Including subdivision of interior, roof and wall insulation, and alterations to door and window openings.
+Any new rooflights and flues are placed prominently.
+Often demand for ancillary buildings, gardens and domestic curtilage which subdivides and harms setting.
+Generally incompatible with listed buildings and difficult to achieve conservation in non-designated assets.
+Permanent residential, holiday let, hotel